mmertama/calc-Gempyre/README.md

 # calc-Telex
 Graphics Calculator using Telex UI framework

-Set TELEX_DIR ENV to <your path to>/Telex-framework
+Set TELEX_DIR environment variable to <your path to>/Telex-framework